Jessica Yu: 1990s

-Yu began her career in 1993 with her short Sour Death Balls, a silent black-and-white montage of assorted subjects’ reactions to blindingly bitter candy, which was shot on an old school Bell & Howell wind-up camera.
+Yu began her career in 1993 with her short Sour Death Balls, a silent black-and-white montage of assorted subjects' reactions to blindingly bitter candy, which was shot on an old school Bell & Howell wind-up camera.
 She got her inspirations from daily interactions in her life, i.e. when a child offered local people sour candy.
 Yu sent the short film to film festivals, and it became her first feature at the Telluride Film Festival in 1993.
 Yu made her first documentary, Men of Reenaction (1994), which explores the extremes of people searching for authenticity through Civil War reenacting.

 Her most famous work was her Academy Award-winning Breathing Lessons: The Life and Work of Mark O’Brien.
 The documentary short features Berkeley writer Mark O'Brien, a disabled poet with an iron lung.
 His editor at the Pacific News Service, Sandy Close, introduced the pair and suggested that a film be made.
 It debuted at the 1996 Sundance Film Festival and won several honors, including the International Documentary Association Achievement Award for Best Documentary, before the Academy Awards.

+Yu's 1998 HBO documentary The Living Museum, which follows Creedmoor Psychiatric Center patient Issa Ibrahim, was nominated for the Grand Jury Prize at the 1999 Sundance Film Festival.

 2000s

 In the 2000s, Yu's chance to work in episodic TV came when she received an invitation to apprentice at John Wells Productions as the first participant of their director diversity program.
 Shadowing directors, Yu sensed she was a guinea pig.
 “If you screw this up,” she told herself, “they’ll never let another woman of color from documentaries do this again.”
-While working for Wells’ production company, she began directing in television for shows like Grey's Anatomy and The West Wing.
+While working for Wells' production company, she began directing in television for shows like Grey's Anatomy and The West Wing.
 On her first directorial assignment, an episode of The West Wing, Yu was heartened that Wells encouraged her stylistic input.
 “He made a point of saying, ‘You should bring your own ideas to the table,’ rather than just follow prescribed formula.”
 So she decided to open with a series of mood-establishing low, wide-angle shots to signal the calm before the gathering storm.

 She directed a sport comedy film, Ping Pong Playa (2007), that explored Asian family culture through a Chinese ping pong playing son that is trying to prove himself to his family.
 Her producer friends Joan Huang and Jeff Guo approached her with the idea of working on a comedy together.
 They felt the time was right to have an obnoxious Asian American character on the screen.
 Yu and her comrades felt that Asian American cinema had plenty of good dramas and wanted to fill the void of superficial comedy.
 She tried to bring the same loose hand and adaptability she used for documentaries to scripted material.
 Her approach to Ping Pong Playa was to “have a lighter touch, especially with actors” to give them a sense of freedom.